Cho Oh-hyun: Biography

 Cho was born in Miryang, South Gyeongsang Province, Korea in 1932.
 He became a novice Buddhist monk in 1939 at the age of seven.

 Cho wrote over a hundred poems in his lifetime, including many in sijo form.
-In 2007 he received the Jeong Jiyong Literature Prize for his book Distant Holy Man.
+In 2007, he received the Jeong Jiyong Literature Prize for his book, Distant Holy Man.
 He was Josil of Kibon Seonwon (Spiritual Master of Fundamental Seon Mediation Center) of Jogye Order of the Korean Buddhism at Baekdamsa Monastery and famous for his Poetry of Delusion.
 He founded Manhae Foundation and Manhae Prize in Korea.
 He started his Seon Poetry career in 1966.
-In 1977, he became the abbot of Sinheungsa Temple, which is the 3rd Diocese of Jogye Order in Korean Buddhism.
-His book on Seon Poetry, Ten Ox-Herding was published in 1978, The Seon Anthology of Manak Gathas was published in 2002, and A Remote Holy Man was published in 2007.
+In 1977, he became the abbot of the temple Sinheungsa, which is the 3rd Diocese of Jogye Order in Korean Buddhism.
+His book on Seon Poetry, Ten Ox-Herding, was published in 1978, The Seon Anthology of Manak Gathas was published in 2002, and A Remote Holy Man was published in 2007.
 Many authors have written on Seorak Musan Cho Oh Hyun.
-He became Josil of Kibon Seonwon (Spiritual Master of Fundamental Seon Mediation Center) of Jogye Order of the Korean Buddhism at Baekdamsa Monastery on 14 March 2014.
+He became Josil of Kibon Seonwon (Spiritual Master of Fundamental Seon Mediation Center) of Jogye Order of Korean Buddhism at Baekdamsa Monastery on the14th of March 2014.
 Cho was internationally known for his poetry.
 He was also a painter.

 Lee (2011) described the Wisdom of the Social Awakening that emerged in the Gathas of Searching the Bulls: centering on Cho's Gathas of Ten Ox Herding.
 He further elaborates that Cho wrote Ten Ox-Herding gathas as the process of his practice through Seon poems.
-He concluded that the ox-herding story of Seorak Musan Cho Oh Hyun leads people to a peaceful shelter to stop the agony and awaken the reality of the world indeed.
+He concluded that the ox-herding story of Seorak Musan Cho Oh Hyun leads people to a peaceful shelter to stop the agony and awaken the reality of the world.
 Ox-herding practice can be an alternative for awakening society.
 Lee (2013) discussed Cho and Ethics Education.
 He revealed that Cho's approach to ethics education was humanistic.
 His teachings imported the carriage of leading a life worthy of a human being.
 While embodying the transcendental ethics of Seon Buddhism, Musan taught that in order to lead a truly human life, it is paramount for all mortals to respect the collective rules of communities.
-In his exposition of the Buddhist ethics, Musan shows a supple understanding that goes beyond Sila and Vinaya, the practices of daily Buddhist lives.
+In his exposition of Buddhist ethics, Musan shows a supple understanding that goes beyond Sila and Vinaya, the practice of daily Buddhist lives.